Potential jurors fill out questionnaires in ex-cop's trial

 The potential jurors filled out a questionnaire during a half-day session.
 Questions included whether jurors owned firearms and whether they have family or friends who have protested government agencies.

-Judge Kathryn Quaintance ordered that jurors' names be withheld during the trial, citing threatening phone calls made to her chambers and public interest in the case.
+Judge Quaintance ordered that jurors' names be withheld during the trial, citing threatening phone calls made to her chambers and public interest in the case.

 Noor's partner the night of the shooting, Officer Matthew Harrity, told investigators he was driving a police SUV when he heard a voice and a thump and caught a glimpse of someone outside his window.
 Harrity said he was startled and thought his life was in danger.
 He said he then heard a noise and turned to see that Noor, in the passenger seat, had fired his gun past Harrity and hit Damond through the driver's side window.